 Office equipment: Office equipment is carried at cost or, if donated, at the approximate fair value at the date of donation.
-Major renewals and betterments are capitalized, and maintenance and repairs which do not improve or extend the life of the respective assets are charged against net assets in the current period.
+Major renewals and betterments are capitalized, and maintenance and repairs that do not improve or extend the life of the respective assets are charged against net assets in the current period.
 Depreciation is computed using the straight-line method over the useful lives of the assets, ranging from three to five years.

-Use of estimates: The preparation of financial statements in accordance with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates: The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect certain reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Significant estimates subject to change in the near term include claims incurred but not reported.